healygi/PP4/README.md

   - The icons in the navbar were taken from Font Awesome.

+  - I used Stack Overflow for issues I was struggling with.

+  - I read Bootstrap and Django documentation to aid my process of developing this site.

 - Media:

   - The photos within the blog articles where taken from Google images.

+- Acknowledgements:

+  - I want to thank my mentor for guiding me through the developemt of this project.

+  - I want to thank student support in CI for helping me with issues I was stuggling with.